 For a free legal consultation, call 203-437-6190

-If you or a loved one has been injured in Connecticut or Massachusetts due to an autumn-related accident, our team is here to help.
-With decades of experience handling personal injury claims across New England, we fight to recover compensation for medical expenses, lost wages, and pain and suffering.
+If you or someone you care about has been hurt in Connecticut or Massachusetts from an autumn accident, we are here to help.
+We have many years of experience with personal injury claims in New England.
+We work hard to help you get compensation.
+This includes money for medical bills, lost wages, and pain.

 Our attorneys are available 24/7, and you don’t pay unless we win your case.